S-Humble/Bootcamp-code-examples/README.md

 _I/O operations_

   Learning to read text files into a program and use list creation and modification to store and print information information from  a source.
 Student_registers task is creating a document for students to sign for an exam.
-  Makes use of for loops and list comprehension to order and present teh information.
+  Makes use of for loops and list comprehension to order and present the information.

 **Task 9**